FINLAND ARCTIC CHALLENGE LIVE

 The northern lights continued well past dinnertime last night.
 By 11:30 PM, most of the sky was lit up with streaks of green that rapidly appeared and then disappeared.
 One person stayed out until 1:30 AM watching and for anyone who had to get up later than that to use the toilet, they were treated to a light show as well.
 Many were sharing their photos first thing this morning.

-Temps were -35 C. So cold as to freeze hot water when tossed in the air.
+Temps were -32 C in the morning.
+So cold as to freeze hot water when tossed in the air.
 And yes, the group all caught someone doing this on video.
 If nothing else, it was a good reminder that everyone needed to be well bundled up for the day.

 The group started with breakfast around 7:30.
 As you can imagine, hot coffee poured freely and a breakfast of porridge, breads, hard boiled eggs, cheese and sliced meat (with vegan versions!) were available to ensure everyone was properly fueled for the day.